Advanced Aikido strategy offers you a systematic plan of action.

 Avoid Trouble and Hide Your Intentions - If you are confronted by a mugger or gang, co-operate with them.
 Be polite, even if you feel angry and believe you could overpower them, it is essential that you pretend to be intimidated.
 This will allow the robber to relax his guard, then, if you feel you have no alternative, launch a pre-emptive attack.

 Resist only to protect yourself from harm, not to protect your 'things'.

 Evade and Escape - When overwhelmed, you don't fight, you surrender, compromise, or run, if possible.
-Try to get a good lead on your assailant and run towards lighted and crowded areas.
+Try to get a good lead and run towards lighted and crowded areas.

-Choose the Place of Battle - Never allow an assailant to take you to another location, as there is usually an ulterior motive, where they will have an even greater advantage over you.
+Choose the Place of Battle - Never allow an assailant to take you to another location, as there's usually an ulterior motive, where they will have a greater advantage over you.

 It is only when all of your strategies and tactics have failed, that you have to resort to the use of full power devastating techniques.

 Personally, I have made an intense study of Aikido for over 30 years.
 I have also looked at, in depth, the advanced principles involved.
 Plus I have studied self defence, power development, and pressure points.

 I highly recommend the excellent fighting strategy employed by Master Russell Stutely.
 I am a fully qualified Pressure Point instructor in his system.

 I have several of his dvd's and strongly suggest that you get your hands on his amazing product titled...
 Multiplied Force Fighting System (MFFS).